semrush/intergalactic/website/docs/components/feature-popover/feature-popover.md

 The feature description should be short and informative.
 Try using no more than one or two sentences.
 A paragraph may contain [links](/components/link/link) and formatted text.

-### Close icon
+### Close button

-`Close` icon is always placed in the upper right corner of the component.
-It closes FeaturePopover.
-We recommend you to show it always, and not to hide this control from the user.
+The **Close** button is always placed in the upper-right corner of the `FeaturePopover` and is used to close it.
+We recommend always displaying this control and not hiding it from the user.

 ### Buttons